Capstone-499-AGMEETING1/AGMEETING/documentation/reports/week-25.md

 - Technical specification section of the report.
 - Requirement section of the report.
 - Minor bug fix in registration page.

+### Ryan's Tasks

+- Provided software description for the report
+- Provided list of user groups for the report